open-xml-templating/docxtemplater/docs/source/goals.rst

 ------------------------------------------------------

 Docx is a zipped format that contains some xml.
-If you want to build a simple replace {tag} by value system, it could easily be challenging, because the {tag} is internally separated into :
+If you want to build a simple replace {tag} by value system, it could easily be challenging, because the {tag} is internally separated into:

 .. code-block:: text